indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 Unfortunately, we don't have a *red squiggly line* in our editors for future production issues.
 Nor do we have them for unwanted or badly designed features.
-The next best thing is to reduce the time between when an issue is introduced and when it is detected.
+The next best thing is to reduce the time between when a problem is introduced and when it is detected.

-In environments, where quality is [*somebody else's problem*](https://en.wikipedia.org/wiki/Somebody_else%27s_problem), we involuntarily delay feedback.
+In environments where quality is [*somebody else's problem*](https://en.wikipedia.org/wiki/Somebody_else%27s_problem), we involuntarily delay feedback.
-For instance, if QA is exclusively in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further away from the source.
+For instance, if QA is exclusively in charge of the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further away from the source.
 Feedback is received by handing over work to the next work center in the value stream.
 Unfortunately, handovers create delays.
 Work can pile up because, say, QA is busy testing something else or operations doesn't have time to provision a testing environment.

 Without immediate feedback, we risk passing on defects to downstream work centers.
 Consequently, this can create disruptions in the flow of work.
-Not only are issues more difficult and time-consuming to fix when they're detected later in a value stream, we also run the risk of increasing *work-in-progress*.
+Not only are issues more difficult and time-consuming to fix when they're detected later in a value stream, but we also run the risk of increasing *work-in-progress*.
 For example, if QA is available to test your work starting from, say, tomorrow, you're not going to wait for them to finish.
 Instead, you're going to work on something else.
 However, if any issues are found, you're going to have to multitask between old and new work.